 1. Jungle Dawn 13 Watt LED Terrarium Light Bulb

 This bulb really does blow the competition out of the water.
-It’s definitely not cheap but it’s well worth the money.
+It’s definitely not cheap but it’s well worth the money on Amazon.

 Some people buy two bulbs but one was enough for me.
 My plants went from being tired old looking things to bright, colorful and standing proud in the space of a week.

 It gives off a brilliant white color and doesn’t dim over time like other brands.